-- 73 EFRAG believes that, for contracts that transfer control of goods or services over time, recognising revenue as the entity progresses towards performance obligation fulfilment, rather than just on fulfilment, provides reliable information about the activity (transfer/creation of a right to consideration) carried out and the entity's performance. - 74 IFRS 15 is basing revenue recognition on the transfer of goods and services from the entity to the customer under a contract.
+72 EFRAG believes that, for contracts that transfer control of goods or services over time, recognising revenue as the entity progresses towards performance obligation fulfilment, rather than just on fulfilment, provides reliable information about the activity (transfer/creation of a right to consideration) carried out and the entity's performance.

+173 IFRS 15 is basing revenue recognition on the transfer of goods and services from the entity to the customer under a contract.
 EFRAG assesses that the indicators for when a performance obligation is satisfied at a point in time and the first two criteria for when a performance obligation is satisfied over time reflect this basis.
 The third criterion for when an entity satisfies a performance obligation over time (the entity's performance does not create an asset with an alternative use to the entity and the entity has an enforceable right to payment for performance completed to date) will, however, not necessarily reflect this basis.
-For example, an entity could have transferred an asset without having an enforceable right to payment and the entity could have created an asset with no alternative use but would still have control of the asset (even if it would have a right to consideration for work performed if the contract would be cancelled).
+For example, an entity could have transferred an asset with no alternative use but would still have control of the asset (even if it would have a right to consideration for work performed if the contract would be cancelled).
 However, in many cases the third criterion would be a good indicator of goods and services having been transferred.
 EFRAG therefore assesses that the requirement generally results in reliable information.